COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 PREFACE

----Throughout our presentation, some abbreviation was used to reference the Leopard Cat and its hybrid cousin, the Domestic Bengal Cat -(i. e., -ALC - for "Asian Leopard Cat,"- SWC - for "Small Wild Cat,"- and- DBC - for "Domestic Bengal Cat"). - Such usage was necessary, not only to simplify the overall context, but, as well, to enhance and express our own views.
-We have also included a brief introduction to "wild cats" that relates to their evolution, number, and taxonomy.
-This inclusion, it is hoped, creates a better perspective of the species, realizing, of course, that there are many unanswered questions and debate concerning their history and development.- In this regard, the use of all facts, historical or otherwise, was always in accordance with current knowledge.- However, we do not include any technical or "in depth" scientific data, as an example, on details regarding genetic transformation, structure, or felid evolutionary theory .
-Because our articles are fairly long, we have created two files: the present document, consisting of information on "felidae," including the ALC, and a separate article on the Domestic Bengal Cat. -If you want more information, we list major references in the bibliography, and, of course, their are important "online" INTERNET LINKS throughout the present document.
+---Throughout our presentation, some abbreviation was used to reference the Leopard Cat and its hybrid cousin, the Domestic Bengal Cat -(i. e., -ALC - for "Asian Leopard Cat,"- SWC - for "Small Wild Cat,"- and- DBC - for "Domestic Bengal Cat"). - Such usage was necessary, not only to simplify the overall content, but, as well, to enhance and express our own views.- We have also included an introduction to "wild cats,"- their evolution and taxonomy.
+This inclusion, it is hoped, creates a better perspective of the species, realizing, of course, that there are many unanswered questions and debate concerning their history.- In this regard, the use of all facts, historical or otherwise, was always in accordance with current knowledge.- However, we do not include any technical or detailed scientific data, as an example, regarding genetic transformation, structure, the fossil record, or felid evolutionary theory.- Because our articles are fairly long, we have created two files: the present document, consisting of information on "felidae," including the ALC, and a separate article on the Domestic Bengal Cat. -If you want more information, we list major references in the bibliography, and, of course, their are important "online" INTERNET LINKS throughout.

 (THE EVOLUTION OF FELID SPECIES)

----Ironically, it has been suggested that a large portion of felid evolutionary history may not be represented in the fossil record (Johnson, et al, 2006), yet, the formulation of present "theoretical models" are often based on such findings.- Ultimately, resolution of this paradox will require an analysis of large, multigenic samples (Johnson, 2006), and a clearer understanding and definition of the developmental relationships between genetics and the natural environment, relative to evolutionary processes.- However, in a review of the literature, very little data currently exists on this subject (at least, in meaningfully large enough data sets to have significant statistical relevance and correlation).- There is, of course, considerable debate regarding these matters and to many aspects of phylogenetics and tree of life issues (some of these are philosophic, while others are grounded in the arguments/complexity of empirical science, theology, and, according to some, the pseudoscience of "intelligent design").- So, if you decide to review the scientific literature, bear in mind, that although the fossil record is generally clear,- some "theory" is usually involved in all explanations of evolution.- Therefore, regardless of prevailing thought and conjecture, it is our opinion, that the correlation of ecological conditions to rapid evolutionary genetic change, as well as estimates of respective time intervals, dates, and the like, are, nonetheless, fairly accurate representations of actual events.- More philosophically, or perhaps, from a pragmatic perspective, since man holds stewardship over the animal kingdom, including the protection of worldwide ecosystems and habitats, an understanding of the relationship between exogenic forces and evolutionary change, regardless of species, has far-reaching implications.- With such knowledge, man will be better equipped to find logical solutions for the beneficial use and management of earthly resources, and more profoundly, how he can best live in harmony with the natural environment, hopefully, without destroying it, first!
+---Paradoxically, it has been suggested that felid evolutionary history may not be fully represented in the fossil record (Johnson, et al, 2006), yet, our "understanding" of events and current "theoretical models" are often based on such findings.- Ultimately, resolution of this issue will require an analysis of large, multigenic samples (Johnson, 2006), although it is doubtful, at least in our opinion, that such analysis will yield a concise picture of events (esp., the developmental relationships between genetics and the natural environment).- However, in a review of the literature, very little data currently exists on this subject (at least, in meaningfully large enough data sets to have significant statistical relevance and correlation).- There is, of course, considerable debate regarding these matters and to many aspects of phylogenetics and tree of life issues.- Many of these differences are philosophic, while others are grounded in the arguments/complexity of empirical science, theology, and, according to some, the pseudoscience of "intelligent design/creationism."- In all fairness, regardless of one's beliefs, if you decide to review the scientific literature, bear in mind, that although the fossil record is generally clear,- some "theory" is usually involved in all explanations of evolution.- Still, regardless of one's feelings on this subject and despite prevailing thought and conjecture, it is our view, that the correlation of ecological conditions to rapid evolutionary genetic change, as well as estimates of respective time intervals, dates, and the like, are, nonetheless, fairly accurate representations of actual events.- More philosophically, or perhaps, from a pragmatic perspective, since man holds stewardship over the animal kingdom, including the protection of worldwide ecosystems and habitats, an understanding of the relationship between exogenic forces and evolutionary change, regardless of species, has far-reaching implications.- With such knowledge, man will be better equipped to find logical solutions for the beneficial use and management of earthly resources, and more profoundly, how he can best live in harmony with the natural environment, hopefully, without destroying it, first!

--- Many wildlife authorities and mammal biologists identify 37 species of "felidae" worldwide (Corbett and Hill, 1993; Honacki, et al, 1982; Guggisberg, 1975; Green, 1991; Alderman, 1998), and this has been, until recently, the most widely accepted view.- However, based on the interpretation of genetic evidence from felid fossil remains by Warren Johnson, et al, in 2006, there may be as many as 40, all descended from a common ancestor 10.8 million years ago.- Similarily, 60 % of the known modern species of cats probably developed within the last million years (Mott, 2006).
-Nevertheless, according to present evolutionary, genetic, and morphological data (e. g., biological and geological), a more comprehensive and representative update suggests 36 SPECIES ( Felid Taxonomic Advisory Group, 1996-2006;
+-- Many wildlife authorities and mammal biologists identify 37 species of "felidae" worldwide (Corbett and Hill, 1993; Honacki, et al, 1982; Guggisberg, 1975; Green, 1991; Alderman, 1998), and this has been, until recently, the most widely accepted view.- However, based on the interpretation of genetic evidence from felid fossil remains by Warren Johnson, et al, in 2006, there may be as many as 40, all descended from a common ancestor 10.8 million years ago.- Similarily, 60 percent of the known modern species of cats probably developed within the last million years (Mott, 2006).
+Nevertheless, according to present evolutionary, genetic, and morphological data,- a more comprehensive and representative update suggests 36 SPECIES ( Felid Taxonomic Advisory Group, 1996-2006;

 ---- Although evolutionary change has created variability in overall physical appearance among felids, behavioral differences, shaped by environment, are also noted across populations.- Still, within the general framework of taxonomy, the "family" of cats is fairly well established, but phylogenetic questions related to origin, to subspecies status, and to interspecies relationships, are less clear.- However, some of these issues were addressed in a fairly recent and important publication, The Late Miocene Radiation of Modern Felidae: A Genetic Assessment (Warren E. Johnson, et al, in SCIENCE, vol. 311, January 6, 2006.
 You can view this document on our web site, make sure you have the Adobe Reader plugin installed in your web browser).- Briefly, this study proposes an updated biogeographic hypothesis of felid evolution based on the statistical analysis of fossil remains and on geological events.
 The authors suggest that past intepretation of genetic information has underestimated the first occurrence of "lineages" by an average of 76 %.- Further, Y-chromosome segments are more informative than mitochondrial DNA, X-linked, or autosomal genes in identifying genetic relationships, and lends itself to a better understanding of "felid radiation" (and the rapid extent, thereof).- From a purely phylogenetic perspective, their research more closely defines causality, intercontinental migration patterns, and ancestral tree structure, which, intrinsically, increases our understanding of genetic diversity within felid populations.
 Nonetheless, although there are unresolved issues related to taxonomy and to evolutionary events, -all species of cats, for the most part, are differentiated and easily recognized in their natural environments (Wozencraft, 1993; the Cat Specialist Group, 2007; see tropical Asia felid species).